Csellers15/Discrete-Mathematics/README.md

-# Python
+# Discrete MAthmatics

-This folder is used for all python projects I develop for either class or individually while I am learning the language.
+This folder is used for all python projects I or my groups created in MTH225 or MTH325.